fsuh/NodeWithHeilli/PERSON/personAPI.md

 ## function **search(key,value)**

 Function returns an array of person objects.
-Search criterionis passed tot he function as parameters.
+Search criterion is passed to the function as parameters.
 If parameters are missing, all persons will be returned.

 - search() returns an array of all persons
 - search(key, value) returns an array of all matching persons